 What are the signs & symptoms that develop in affected dogs?

-Chondrodystrophic dogs have characteristically short and bowed legs with a relatively long body.
-Signs of Type I IVDD signs include neck or back pain, a change in your dog's walking pattern (including potential dragging of the hind limbs); this could also be as severe as hind leg weakness or paralysis.
+There may be no obvious proportional differences in a dog with one copy of this variant.
+Dogs with two copies of this variant have characteristically short and bowed legs with a relatively long body.
+Signs of IVDD include neck or back pain, a change in your dog's walking pattern (including dragging of the hind limbs), and paralysis.
+These signs can be mild to severe and should be monitored closely.

 When do signs and symptoms develop?